DestrierStudios/stigrn/README.md

 A framework for detecting early warning signals of critical transitions in biological systems using spectral properties of time-varying gene regulatory networks inferred from single-cell transcriptomic data.

-**Paper:** Saxena N. Spectral Properties of Gene Regulatory Network Topology Provide Early Warning Signals for Critical Transitions in Cell Fate Decisions. *Submitted to PLoS Computational Biology*, 2026.
+**Paper:** Saxena N. Spectral Properties of Gene Regulatory Network Topology Provide Early Warning Signals for Critical Transitions in Cell Fate Decisions.
+2026.

 ## Overview